 However, it can be hard delivering the same level of service across different channels especially when you use marketplaces.
 A marketplace like Amazon or Ebay makes it easy for people to find you but it limits the amount of branding you can do.
 Still, it's not a lost cause.

 Start with your product listings.
 Paint an honest, consistent and appealing picture across all your channels and use the same style of copy throughout.
 Develop a brand voice and stick to it.
 Next, make sure you deliver all your products on time and answer customer inquiries quickly regardless of what platform they come through.

-A common customer complaint I’ve come across is brands running out of inventory on one channel, but not another.
-It makes customers feel that the seller isn’t trustworthy.
-So, create a system that helps you keep messaging (and inventory) consistent.
+A common customer complaint I've come across is brands running out of inventory on one channel, but not another.
+It makes customers feel that the seller isn't trustworthy.
+So, create an inventory management system that helps you keep messaging and inventory consistent.

 According to a research report from BI Intelligence, shoppers that engage on multiple channels buy more often.

 Creating the same irresistible experience on every channel will help you sell more products and keep customers happy.
 It's an irrefutable win-win.